vacationlabs/haskell-webapps/doc/db-mappings.md

 $ psql vacationlabs < includes/db-mappings/schema.sql
 ```

-Now, to setup the DB<=>Haskell mapping for `tenants` and `users` tables.
+Now, to setup the DB<=>Haskell mapping for the `tenants` table, we'll walk down the following code:

 {% include includes/db-mappings/DB.hs %}

-That's quite a **lot of code** to setup mappings for just two tables!
+That's quite a **lot of code** to setup mappings for just one table!
 Most of it is just boilerplate that can easily be abstracted away using typefamilies or some TemplateHaskell.
 In fact there are libraries, such as, SilkOpaleye and dbrecord-opaleye which try to give Opaleye an easier-to-use API.

 ### Strange polymorphic records